Policy relevance of causal quantities in networks: How should we quantify the effects of an intervention?

-Many of these estimands can be seen as involving one of two different ways of averaging over units and possible treatment assignments.
-Here we will describe these two ways of averaging, noting that one often results in quantities that are irrelevant, or at least insufficient, for optimal choice of policies.
-The other sometimes results in quantities that lack an interpretation as summaries of unit-level effects, but we argue that additional attention is due here as they may even then be applicable for policy choice.
+In the simple ``no interference'' case considered before, there is a single estimand (ATE; or, with a many-valued treatment, a set of estimands) that is both (a) a summary of unit-level causal effects and (b) sufficient for optimally choosing a policy that assigns treatment homogeneously.
+With interference, many appealing estimands that have one property will lack the other.
+Figure \ref{fig:aoe_vs_eao} shows different kinds of dose--response curves available here.
+One (Figure \ref{fig:aoe_vs_eao}a) characterizes units' average outcomes as function of their local exposure to treatment.
+Another (Figure \ref{fig:aoe_vs_eao}c) instead gives average outcomes as a function of a parameter indexing different policies (e.g., Bernoulli probability of treatment).
+And variations on this latter kind of curve (Figure \ref{fig:aoe_vs_eao}d) characterize how the average outcomes of units with different relationships to treated units vary with the policy parameter.
+In what follows, we elaborate on the properties and relationship between these two types of estimands.
+These estimands can be seen as involving one of two orders of averaging over units and possible treatment assignments.
+Here we will describe these two ways of averaging, noting that one often results in quantities that are insufficient for optimal choice of policies.
+The other often results in quantities that are not unit-level causal, but we argue that additional attention is due, as even then they may be applicable for policy choice.
 In particular, both ways of averaging generally coincide for one estimand --- namely the expected average outcome --- that we argue is both policy-relevant and causally interpretable.